 I don't know anybody who welcomes a long-term illness or disability into one’s life.
-I certainly did not, but must admit that after a few big fights with M.E., reality has brought me to some amazing places and has given me the opportunity to meet some wonderful people.
-I gained a greater appreciation of life, which I am fortunate enough to share with a good circle of friends.
-Friends ‘in the flesh’, by phone, post and cyber friends!
+However, daring to look beyond the huge challenges which M.E. continues to throw at me, I must say that it brought me to unknown places and I met wonderful people along the way.
+I gained a greater and deeper appreciation of life, which I am fortunate enough to share with friends ‘in the flesh’, by phone, post and via cyber space.

 This journey into the unknown is now a 22-year-long adventure.
 My creative mind, as well as learning to trust my ability to write, became a way to understand this changed existence.
 I created and wrote purely for myself, but was encouraged to share with others.
 I have done this by publishing books and sharing my work at exhibitions, writing on my website/blog and more recently via my Facebook Page.
 All this ensures I remain a member in the world beyond my walls.

 Reaching Out' 2014, 10x10x10cms, clay on a small rock

 The trajectory of my creative work initially focussed on eggs, birds, and the dream to fly; please see Hatched or my New Beginnings gallery.
 Years later, while accepting my reality, my sculptures incorporated roots.
 A time in which I became more vocal about the challenges of living with an invisible disability was the start of stepping out of (disability) boxes.
 This let to puppet making, over time in an increasingly simpler format.

 My small sculpture ‘Stepping out of the box’ was created in the same year as Into the Light (2015).
 This book-in-a-box consisting of loose sheets deals with the daily challenges, medics, society’s perceptions.
 It also shares the power of creativity and those beautiful moments of gratitude.
 Each sheet has an image of art or nature accompanied by a very short observation.